Representation of the People Act 1989

 The Representation of the People Act 1989 (c.
 28) is an act by the Parliament of the United Kingdom.

+Provisions

-It extended the time that a British citizen could have lived abroad and still vote from 5 years to 20 years, and extended this right to people who were too young to vote at the time of leaving Britain.
+The act extended the time that a British citizen could have lived abroad and still vote from 5 years to 20 years, and extended this right to people who were too young to vote at the time of leaving Britain.

+The act quadrupled the local expenditure limits in order to curtail abuse.